5cover/psdc/docs/Optimizations.md

 ### Tokenizer: use the char array from `PreprocessLineContinuations` instead of creating a string from it

 Means everything else has to be `ReadOnlySpan<char>`-ready. (see above).

+## Dumb Ruled array

+Instead of being "smart", *i.e.* separating token types into spearated classes and constructing the tokenrule array at runtime, make it a compite-time operation.
+Maybe using another program run during compilation?
+Or a source generator?

+Because this operation could be determined at compile-time, it's just that C# doesn't have syntax for it.

+But at the same time i want to keep the classes, it makes things clearer.
+I don't to improve performance at the cost of making the code obscure.